-Development and Delivery of Training to Workers and Minnesota’s Small Assemblies for Testing and Training Guidance when facilitating training for employees while addressing Covid-19 implications.
+The MN COVID-19 Guidance directs employers to the OSHA’s Resource for Development and Delivery of Training to Workers and Minnesota’s Small Assemblies for Testing and Training Guidance for guidance with facilitating training while addressing COVID-19 implications.